Glossary - Ingredients

 What are bamboo shoots?

-Bamboo shoots (たけのこ in Japanese) are young sprouts that emerge from the underground stems of bamboo.
-They are used in dishes such as simmered dishes, mixed rice, miso soup, and stir-fries, and have long been a familiar ingredient in Japanese households.
+Bamboo shoots (たけのこ in Japanese) are young sprouts that emerge from underground bamboo stems.
+Popular for use in simmered dishes, mixed rice, miso soup, and stir-fries, bamboo shoots have long been a familiar ingredient in Japanese households.
 Fresh bamboo shoots appear in stores from April to May.
-While freshly boiled bamboo shoots at home are a delicious seasonal treat, they can be challenging to prepare due to the need to remove bitterness.
-Pre-cooked and packaged bamboo shoots are a convenient alternative and are available year-round.
+Although a texture-rich seasonal ingredient that can be enjoyed in home cooked dishes, bamboo shoots can be challenging to prepare as repeated pre-boilings may be necessary to remove excess bittnerness.
+Boiled and pre-packaged bamboo shoots are a convenient alternative available year-round.

 Nutrition facts

-If you can't use up all your boiled bamboo shoots, place them in a container, cover them with water, and store them in the refrigerator.
-If the water is changed daily, they can be stored for about a week.
+If boiled bamboo shoots are leftover, place these into a sealable container, cover with water, and store in a refrigerator.
+By changing the storage water daily, bamboo shoots can be refrigerator-stored for up to one week.

 Trivia

-The tender tips of bamboo shoots are good for salads and soups, while the middle part is suitable for simmered dishes and mixed rice.
-The soft parts of the upper skin can be made into a delicious soup.
+The tender tips of bamboo shoots are great in salads and soups, while the middle part is best used for simmered dishes and mixed rice.
+The softer portions of the top layer of skin can be used to prepare a delicious soup.

 Caution

-Eating too many bamboo shoots can cause stomach pain, diarrhea, itching, or hives.
-Additionally, fresh bamboo shoots have certain toxins, so they must be boiled before consumption.
+Eating bamboo shoots in excess can cause stomach pain, diarrhea, itchiness, or hives.
+In addition, fresh bamboo shoots contain certain toxins, making boiling a requirement before consumption is possible.

 Cooking Basics